kuprel/min-dalle/README.md

 )
 ```

-then call `generate_image` with some text and a seed as many times as you like
+The required models will be downloaded to `models_root` if they are not already there.
+After the model has loaded, call `generate_image` with some text and a seed as many times as you want.

 ```python
 image = model.generate_image("a comfy chair that looks like an avocado")